My first quartet concert. I’m nervous as a foal.

 But wherever she has lived, Ruth has also sought out singing, whether this meant learning Cretan mantinades from workmen in the archaeological trenches at Knossos, or in more formal settings.
 She has sung in the Schola Cantorum of Oxford, Philippe Caillard’s choir in Paris, the choir of St Eustache in Les Halles, the Heraklion Town Choir in Crete and – for a couple of evenings, unpaid – in an Istanbul nightclub.
 She currently sings in a madrigal group.

-Ruth has written, lectured, and mentored in a wide range of contexts on music and singing.
-She taught a course on ‘women in opera’ in the Modern Greek Department at Princeton University in 1995, mentored poets writing words for choral music on a 2012 programme Writing for Voices in Oxford, has given pre-performance talks at Glyndebourne Festival Opera and chaired a session, Listening to the 20th Century, with Alex Ross, music critic of The New Yorker, at the Jaipur Literature Festival 2017.
+I’m A Man: Sex, Gods & Rock ‘n’ Roll (2000) combines her love of opera with rock music and Greek myth.
+For The London Review of Books.
+For London Review of Books, she has written essays on women’s voices in opera and a sixteenth-century madrigal.
+She has taught a ‘Women in Opera’ course in the Modern Greek Department at Princeton University, mentored poets writing words for choral music on a 2012 programme Writing for Voices in Oxford, given pre-performance talks at Glyndebourne Festival Opera, and chaired a session Listening to the 20th Century with Alex Ross, music critic of The New Yorker, at Jaipur Literature Festival 2017.

-On BBC Radio 3, she has presented an episode of The Choir, and broadcast a radio essay on playing the viola and also a series of interval talks on opera – in which she sang some of the soprano examples herself, though she gave up on ‘Vissi d’arte’ from Tosca.
+On BBC Radio 4, among her series on artists and writers was a 5-series on Edward Elgar, The Enigma I will Not Explain.
+On Radio 3, Ruth has presented an episode of The Choir, a radio essay on playing the viola, and a series of interval talks on opera, Close Encounters, in which she sang the soprano examples.

 From 2010 to 2014, Ruth collaborated with composer Michael Zev Gordon on two musical-cum-scientific projects funded by the Wellcome Trust.
 Their first project was Music from the Genome, an arts and science project aimed at discovering, and reflecting upon, musical aspects of genes.
 Each member of a forty-strong choir sang their own genetic code to a text by Ruth, which Ruth and Michael titled Allele.